tryvey/jt-design-folio-v1/public/content/case-studies/open-universities-australia.md

 ### Final Design
 ---
-The final Ollie Design System delivered a robust and scalable foundation of reusable UI components, patterns, and documentation—all built in Figma and engineered for seamless implementation.
+The Ollie Design System delivered a robust and scalable foundation of reusable UI components, patterns, and documentation—all built in Figma and engineered for seamless implementation.
 The system embodies OUA’s brand, accessibility standards, and product requirements, enabling teams to move faster with confidence.
 Designed with flexibility in mind, the system supports modular design across multiple products while maintaining a cohesive user experience.
 Collaborative tooling, clear usage guidelines, and component consistency have empowered OUA’s teams to create accessible, high-quality digital experiences with less friction and greater alignment.

 ### Learnings and next steps
 ---